3 Modern Ways To Rock Princess Leia Hair

-Calling all Star Wars nerds: After decorating the house (and our Christmas tree!) with geeky accessories, DIYing our favorite character costume and proving that movie-themed clothes could look really cute outside of a movie premiere outfit, we had to address the biggest style contribution from the saga: Princess Leia’s hair.
-It’s epic — period.
-The story, with the release of Star Wars: The Force Awakens, deserves its time in the spotlight again, but with a bit of a modern twist.
-Here, I’ve picked three of my favorite Leia hair moments and updated them into fun, five-minute looks that any level of fan or fashion girl would want to work.
+Calling all Star Wars nerds: After decorating the house with geeky accessories, DIYing our favorite character costume, and fangirling over the franchise's leading ladies, we had to address our favorite part of the saga: Princess Leia's hair.
+It's epic — period.
+May 4th is Star Wars Day (May the Fourth be with you!) and our princess deserves her time in the spotlight again, but with a bit of a modern twist.
+Here, I've picked three of my favorite Leia hair moments and updated them into fun, five-minute looks that any level of fan or fashion girl would want to work.

-Tight, leather-threaded braids get a casual update with these lazy girl pigtails, perfect for those days you want to wear your hair down but still styled.
+Tight, leather-threaded braids get a casual update with these pigtails, perfect for those days you want an easy, lazy girl style.

 Step 1: Section + Twist

 Take a tiny strand of hair near your temple and separate it into two equal sections.
 Taking one strand in each hand, twisting each section around your fingers in a counterclockwise direction.
 Then cross the pieces over one another in a clockwise motion and keep on going.

 When you reach the end of the strand, secure the rope braid with a clear elastic.

 Then repeat on the other side.

 You can also curl the ends of your hair if you want to dress this look up a bit!

 Princess Leia's Milkmaid Braid from "Episode V: The Empire Strikes Back" –> Messy Fishtail Crown Braid